 Who is an exporter?

-“To be based outside the customs territory of the Union” means that an operator who has a regular domicile or an administrative head office outside the Union maintains, in the territory of the Union, permanent staff and a fixed office where business operations are conducted.
+“To be based outside the customs territory of the Union” means that an exporter who has a regular domicile or an administrative head office outside the Union maintains, in the territory of the Union, permanent staff and a fixed office where business operations are conducted.
 VAT registration or an EORI number obtained in Finland for a foreign business does not alone constitute sufficient criteria for the operator to be considered as based in the customs territory of the Union.

 An agreement party established in the EU is regarded as the exporter, even when the right of ownership of the goods has been transferred to a buyer established outside the EU in accordance with a term of sale or other agreement.